charaldp/SoundAndImageTech/README.md

 # SoundAndImageTech

-This repository contains all the scripts required for feature axtraction on audio files and classification using MATLAB's Fuzzy Logic Toolbox
+This repository contains all the scripts required for feature extraction on audio files and speech/music classification using MATLAB's Fuzzy Logic Toolbox

 Music and Speech files should be placed in the MusicSpeech subfolder